-Images, and therefore image file formats, are a big part of many creatives' lives.
-As a designer, one of the most common questions I get asked is, 'what file format do you want?' closely followed by, 'will this do?'
-With such a diverse array of options, and names that would have Scrabble champions reaching for the dictionary, it’s no wonder that the world of image file formats can be a little overwhelming.
+The world of image file formats can be overwhelming, but knowing your JPEGs from your PNGs is essential for creatives.
+As a designer, one of the most common questions you'll get asked is, 'what file format do you want?' closely followed by, 'will this do?'
+With such a diverse array of options, and names that would have Scrabble champions reaching for the dictionary, it’s no wonder that image file formats can be tricky to get your head around at first.

-Learning the standard file formats is essential if you want the highest quality images at the smallest file sizes – using the wrong one can be disastrous, even if you've got one of the best cameras.
-What you're ultimately going to use the image for will largely determine the choice of file format – ask yourself what quality you need, whether the image will be resized, how quickly you or others will need to upload/open it, and how much space you have to work with.
+Using the wrong image file format can be disastrous, even if you've got one of the best cameras (opens in new tab).
+What you're ultimately going to use the image for will largely determine the choice of image file format – ask yourself what quality you need, whether the image will be resized, how quickly you or others will need to upload/open it, and how much space you have to work with.

 Raster vs vector images